codyschank/application/README.md

 # application

-Python code (using Flask) and html to serve web app for Insight Data Science Fellowship
+Map the Vote.
+A web app that displays addresses with no registered voters.
+Currently working only for TX-25.